Colin Babb author

 They Gave the Crowd Plenty Fun

-In 1948, the Empire Windrush ship sailed from Jamaica with hundreds of Caribbean migrants on board seeking to create a new future in Britain.
+In 1948, the Empire Windrush ship sailed from Jamaica with hundreds of Caribbean migrants seeking to create a new future in Britain.
 Two years later, the West Indies cricket team beat England for the first time on English soil at Lord’s.

 They Gave the Crowd Plenty Fun also explores factors which have challenged cricket’s position as a social force for the current descendants of the Windrush generation.
 I also reflect on my life, with a dose of humour, as a second generation West Indian boy in 1970s/1980s Britain.

-Jimmy Adams, Dickie Bird, Ian Bradshaw, Basil Butcher, Tony Cozier, Winston Davis, Sam King, Lord Bill Morris of Handsworth OJ, Trevor Nelson, Ebony Rainford-Brent, Gladstone Small and Alex Tudor are some of the contributors who shared their memories, opinions and stories for They Gave the Crowd Plenty Fun.
+Jimmy Adams, Dickie Bird, Ian Bradshaw, Gareth Breese, Basil Butcher, Tony Cozier, Winston Davis, Sam King, Lord Bill Morris of Handsworth OJ, Trevor Nelson, Ebony Rainford-Brent, Gladstone Small and Alex Tudor are some of the contributors who shared their memories, opinions and stories for They Gave the Crowd Plenty Fun.

 They Gave the Crowd Plenty Fun was one of the books used as reference material for the 2023 Independent Commission for Equity in Cricket (ICEC) report.

-Buy They Gave the Crowd Plenty Fun from the author.
+Buy They Gave the Crowd Plenty Fun from the author

-Buy They Gave the Crowd Plenty Fun from Amazon.
+Buy They Gave the Crowd Plenty Fun from Amazon

 They Gave the Crowd Plenty Fun is available from Turnaround Publisher Services for bookshops and online retailers.